I took classes at another institution. Will those credits transfer to my program at Reach?

 Undergraduate Transfer Policies

-Reach University accepts transfer credits from accredited institutions in the United States.
+Reach University accepts transfer credits from regionally accredited institutions in the United States.
 Credits must be collegiate non-remedial courses and must have been passed with a grade of C or better.
-Only official transcripts will be used to analyze transfer credits.
-Reach University evaluates transfer credit in bulk (30 credits, 60 credits, or an earned AA degree).
-Course-to-course equivalencies are not conducted.
+All transfer evaluations are based only on official transcripts; trade school courses and degrees are non-transferable.

 For more details, please refer to the Undergraduate Transfer Policies section of the University Catalog.